kankankankankankan/github-trending/README.md

 ## Html

+* 【2024-11-15】[CommunityPro / portfolio-html](https://github.com/CommunityPro/portfolio-html) - 🌍 Open source portfolio template built with plain Html, CSS and JavaScript for developers to create their portfolio website
 * 【2024-10-22】[apu52 / Travel_Website](https://github.com/apu52/Travel_Website) - 🚀 Welcome🌈 , This repo is officially accepted for GSSOC extended 2k24🌟 & Hacktoberfest'24🌟This repo contains my project on Travel Website✈️using HTML,CSS .
 It contains the landing page of a travel tour company website.
 If you have any front end project on this or you can add new features in the project or in this repos.
 * 【2024-10-22】[vishanurag / Canvas-Editor](https://github.com/vishanurag/Canvas-Editor) - This is a simple web project that is made with an aim to learn about canvas element of html.
 Now, this project is open to all of the amazing contributors.
 * 【2024-10-22】[ayush-that / FinVeda](https://github.com/ayush-that/FinVeda) - A dynamic financial literacy app with Arthsathi AI chatbot, finance blogs, market trends, SIP calculator, and a quiz for effortless finance learning.